Solving Alibaba Cloud API Signature Issues for Billing Analysis¶

 h = hmac.new((access_key_secret + "&").encode('utf8'), stringToSign.encode('utf8'), sha1)

-# Calculate signature value
+# Calculate the signature value to generate the signature

 signature = base64.encodestring(h.digest()).strip()

-# Add signature
+# Add the signature

 D['Signature'] = signature